Skip to main content

 kubectl apply -f my-postgres-restored.yaml

-kubectl get kdcdatabase my-postgres-restored -n my-project -w
+kubectl get kdcdatabase my-postgres-restored -n acme-production -w

 For MariaDB the shape is the same: